crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

     + Change get_display_configuration to define uri using hash
     + Experiment with content hash in filename
     + Fix cache busting for stylesheets somehow
+    + Rewrite see style to get style path from uri match
+    + Force firefox to reload stylesheet

 ## Wednesday 20211215-2300 - 20211215-2315: 15 minutes

+    + Handle file not found in yield_data_by_id
+    + Strip spaces from csv keys

 # Schedule

-    Handle file not found in yield_data_by_id
-    Strip spaces from csv keys

-    Get forms working using multiprocessing queue for the self contained server
+    Get forms working using multiprocessing queue for the self contained server POST /a/{automation_slug}.json
+            put job on queue
+        launch process that works through queue
+            runs (how to specify folder)
+    Render form

 # Tasks